ArcBlock/forge-docs/src/sdk/elixir/index.md

 ForgeSdk.get_asset_state(address: asset_address)
 ```

-The laset field is the `data` field, where we can see `type_url: "laotop", value: "brand new"`.
+The laset field is the `data` field, where we can see `type_url: "laptop", value: "brand new"`.
 You can also put more complicated information inside, like serialized protobuf message.

 #### Step 3 : Exchange the asset with money